Written by Emma Marshall

 You can also partake in water sports on a trip here, including kayaking and body boarding.
 Lyme Kayak Hire on Marine Parade rents out the necessary equipment, including for novices.

 And if you’re into Stand Up Paddle Boarding, head for nearby is Boylos Watersports.
 Here you can buy and hire all manner of equipment and accessories and also book lessons.

 Go on a fishing trip

-Another highlight in Lyme Regis is the opportunity to go fishing in the local waters.
+If you want to get out on the water but also enjoy fishing, then another highlight in Lyme Regis is the opportunity to do this in the local waters.
 Mackerel fishing is particularly popular and a good number of businesses offer short trips out along the coast.

-These include Nick’s Mackerel Fishing and Boat Trips and the Lyme Bay Boat Trips.
+These include Nick’s Mackerel Fishing and Boat Trips, Lyme Bay Boat Trips and Jurassic Boat Trips.
 In some of these, you get to keep any fish you catch – perfect if you’re staying in a nearby cottage and fancy a summer barbecue.